LeCoupa/awesome-cheatsheets/tools/vscode.md

 ### Handy

+- `Better comments`: Improve your code commenting by annotating with alert, informational, TODOs, and more!

 - `Debugger for Chrome`: Debug your JavaScript code in the Chrome browser.

 - `EditorConfig for VS Code`: EditorConfig Support for Visual Studio Code.